Skip to content

 What is an offset mortgage?

-Offsetting works differently to a standard mortgage, where you pay interest on the total amount you owe.
-Over the length of a mortgage (the term), an offset mortgage could save you thousands of pounds in interest and charges.
+An offset mortgage works differently to a standard mortgage, where you pay interest on the total amount you owe.
+It means you could save thousands of pounds in interest over the length of an offset mortgage.

 How does an offset mortgage work?